lukeshingles/atlasserver/README.md

 # atlasserver

-This is the source code for https://fallingstar-data.com/forcedphot/
+This is the Python Django Rest Framework server and React front end code for https://fallingstar-data.com/forcedphot/

 The ATLAS forced photometry server provides public access to photometric measurements over the full history of the ATLAS